 Modbus TCP capable Inverters:

-Using a Modbus RTU to USB converter might require changes to the provided YAML file (see Appendix).
+Using a Modbus RTU to USB converter will require changes to the provided YAML file (see Appendix).

 Modbus RTU capable Inverters: